The Six-Month Sprint: What Clean Energy Developers Must Do Before July 4

 Actions your team can assign this week:

 1. Audit your construction timeline against the July 4, 2026 deadline.
-Identify every project that hasn't broken ground and assess whether physical work is achievable in the next five months.
+Identify every project that hasn’t broken ground and assess whether it can satisfy the 5% Safe Harbor or the Physical Work Test before the July 4, 2026 deadline.

 2. Engage your EPC contractor on accelerated schedules.
 If you need to move up site work to satisfy the Physical Work Test, start those conversations now.
 Not March.